 Information Technology Sector.
-The Argus Modern Innovators Trust invests significantly in securities of companies in the information technology sector.
-Information technology companies are generally subject to the risks of rapidly changing technologies; short product life cycles; fierce competition; aggressive pricing; frequent introduction of new or enhanced products; the loss of patent, copyright and trademark protections; cyclical market pat-terns; evolving industry standards; and frequent new product introductions.
+The Argus Modern Innovators Trust and the AI Ecosystem of Enablers and Adopters Trust each invest significantly in securities of companies in the information technology sector.
+Information technology companies are generally subject to the risks of rapidly changing technologies; short product life cycles; fierce competition; aggressive pricing; frequent introduction of new or enhanced products; the loss of patent, copyright and trademark protections; cyclical market patterns; evolving industry standards; and frequent new product introductions.
 Information technology companies may be smaller and less experienced companies, with limited product lines, markets or financial resources.
 Information technology company stocks may experience extreme price and volume fluctuations that are often unrelated to their operating performance, and may experience significant declines in their share value.